AvolitesLtd/TitanManual/docs/networking/controlling-fixtures-over-a-network.md

 ---
 id: controlling-fixtures-over-a-network
-title: Controlling fixtures over a network
+title: Controlling Fixtures over a Network
-sidebar_label: Controlling fixtures over a network
+sidebar_label: Controlling Fixtures over a Network
 ---

 Before the console can talk to another device over the network, it has